 os_unix.c and os_win.c - These two files implement the interface between SQLite and the underlying operating system using the run-time pluggable VFS interface.

-shell.c - This file is not part of the core SQLite library.
+shell.c.in - This file is not part of the core SQLite library.
 This is the file that, when linked against sqlite3.a, generates the "sqlite3.exe" command-line shell.
+The "shell.c.in" file is transformed into "shell.c" as part of the build process.

 tclsqlite.c - This file implements the Tcl bindings for SQLite.
 It is not part of the core SQLite library.
 But as most of the tests in this repository are written in Tcl, the Tcl language bindings are important.